bkauf/anthos-terraform/AWS/README.md

    ```bash
    terraform apply
    ```
-    Once started the installation process will take about 10 minutes. **After the script completes you will see a var.sh file in the root directory that has varialbles for the anthos install** if you need to create more node pools manually in the future.
+     Once started the installation process will take about 12 minutes. **After the script completes you will see a var.sh file in the root directory that has varialbles for the anthos install** if you need to create more node pools manually in the future.
+Note manually created node pools will need to be deleted manually before you run terraform destroy

 1. Authorize Cloud Logging / Cloud Monitoring